Joldnine/stanford-cars-classification/README.md

 # Stanford Cars Classification
 Do classification on Stanford Cars dataset.
+The top-1 accuracy on a set of 300 unseen images is about **91%** and the top-5 accuracy is **98.6%**.

 ## How to evaluate on private dataset
 1. git clone this project and install required packages with the `requirements.txt`.